 We will develop in this phase 2 courses whose objective will be to encourage the participants to move from ethnocentrism to ethnorelativism (R. Michael 1993), which means that the rejection, the sense of superiority or that of from the negation of differences (universalism) will become acceptance and recognition of the other in its difference, the empathy and respect.

-The contents of the 2 ARTEM training will be based on the research of Hofstede (author of the largest empirical research ever conducted on interculturality) that systematized cultural differences according to five fundamental dimensions, which are:
+The contents of the two ARTEM trainings will be based on the research of Hofstede (author of the largest empirical research ever conducted on interculturality) that systematized cultural differences according to five fundamental dimensions, which are:

-These themes will be the 5 pillars of the formations, worked in a dynamic way: from the recognition of oneself to that of the other.
+These themes will be the five pillars of the trainings, worked in a dynamic way: from the recognition of oneself to that of the other.

 It will clearly link learning to experience and emphasize that learning is connected to basic needs of human existence such as guidance and adaptation.
 These trainings will be offered to volunteers, professionals and migrants who will be able to learn how to manage diversity better.